CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 Polymorphism is the user's view.
 Let's say I pick up some object x.  x might be a corkscrew, so I can use x to open a bottle of wine.  x might also be bottle opener, so I can also use x to open a bottle of beer.
 In this case two abstract models (corkscrew and bottle opener) are entangled with one concrete instance (x).
 A user's interest in a concrete instance depends on which abstract models are entangled with it, since the user is engaging with the instance for a reason, and reasons are themselves almost always abstractions.

 Inheritance is the implementer's view.
 If I have to construct x, and x has to be a corkscrew and also a bottle opener, my job is a lot easier if I start with a good corkscrew prototype and also a good bottle opener prototype.
-In most cases it's much easier and better to build on good existing designs than to build something complex (like a corkscrew-bottlge-opener) completely from scratch.
+In most cases it's much easier and better to build on good existing designs than to build something complex (like a corkscrew-bottle-opener) completely from scratch.

 ###Static Typing and Dynamic Typing

-The Type Wars ended when the number of people fighting them were outnumbered by people saying the Type Wars were stupid because static and dynamic typing are both useful.
+The Type Wars ended when the people fighting them were outnumbered by people saying the Type Wars were stupid because static and dynamic typing are both useful.
 Static typing provides safety, reliability, and performance while dynamic typing provides flexibility, robustness, and rapid development.

 ###Automated Testing

 Automated testing is the software equivalent of mindfulness -- the ability of a system to see what it's doing wrong.
 Not all automated testing accomplishes this equally well.
 Unit tests are seldom useful past initial development, but they are pretty easy to write and cheap to run.
 Functional tests can be very valuable but it's hard to construct good functional tests.
-Integration tests are always valuable but are hard to write and expensive to maintain and run.
+Integration tests are almost always valuable but are hard to write and expensive to maintain and run.

-###Automated State Management
+###Caching

 As we have stated, variables are harmful because they are disconnected from their sources of information.
-Poetic Programming suggests replacing variables with cached values that are connected to their sources.
+Variables can be replaced with functions, but this raises issues of consistency (the function may return a different value on a subsequent call) and performance (obtaining a value may be expensive).
+Poetic Programming suggests using properly designed and managed caching to achieve the proper balance between fidelity, consistency, and performance.

 ##Go Forth and Program Poetically